 As you probably know, it takes decades to recover from a financial collapse, once it is over.
 So things like having a bug out retreat, a garden, a renewable water source (such as a well) and even growing animals should be taken very seriously.

-Popular Survival and Preparedness solutions tested by our readers:
+Popular Survival and Preparedness Resources:

 The LOST WAYS (The survival teachings our great grand-fathers left us)